aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-fields/inserting-fields/_index.md

 ﻿---
-title: Inserting Fields – Aspose.Words for Python via .NET
+title: Inserting Fields in Python
 articleTitle: Inserting Fields
 linktitle: Inserting Fields
 description: "Aspose.Words for Python allows to insert fields into a document in different ways: using DocumentBuilder or DOM (Document Object Model)."